MainulDip/iOS-study/SwiftLanguageTour/swift-basic-104-advanced.md

 - and they need to cover all possibility (exhaustive).
 If not enum, there must be `default` statement.

 * switch case's value binding
 A switch case can name the value or values it matches to temporary constants or variables, for use in the body of the case.
-This behavior is known as value binding, because the values are bound to temporary constants or variables within the case’s body.
+This behavior is known as `value binding`, because the values are bound to temporary constants or variables within the case’s body.

 * Where
 - A switch case can use a where clause to check for additional conditions.